mantidproject/mantid/docs/source/algorithms/ReflectometryILLSumForeground-v1.rst

 The *SummationType* property controls how the foreground pixels are summed.

 *SumInLambda*
     extracts the centre pixel histogram using :ref:`ExtractSingleSpectrum <algm-ExtractSingleSpectrum>` and adds the intensities of the rest of the foreground pixels.
-Errors are summed in squares.
-The summed data is subsequently divided by the direct beam.
 *SumInQ*
-    sums the pixels using :ref:`ReflectometrySumInQ <algm-ReflectometrySumInQ>`.
+    sums the foreground pixels using :ref:`ReflectometrySumInQ <algm-ReflectometrySumInQ>`.
 Before summation, the data is divided by the direct beam.

 Foreground pixels
 #################